 Introduction to Gifted Education is the first class in the series and must be completed prior to the other Gifted Education coursework or provide unofficial transcripts stating successful completion of a comparable course from another institution.

-The Praxis exam registration fee is $50 and the Praxis exam fee is $80.
 The cost to add this endorsement to an existing license is $95.

 Course Pre-requisite & Departmental Approval

 Department Permission is required for EDUC 2230: Introduction to Gifted Education.
 Students should contact CNM Education Programs at firstname.lastname@example.org and provide their CNM student ID number in order to receive the necessary permissions to register for EDUC 2230.

 - EDUC 2230: Introduction to Gifted Education (3 credits)

 Department Approval Required